seven7ty/seven7ty/README.md

 # :wave: Hi!
 I'm Paul.
 **I am a software developer, student and an avid dog lover.**<br>
-I started programming not so long ago, but I quickly caught up to the chase and I'm learning new languages and frameworks day by day.
-A few days ago I released a [GitHub Discord Bot](https://discord.com/oauth2/authorize?client_id=761269120691470357&scope=bot&permissions=67619904) written in Python.
+I'm mostly focusing on developing using Python and JavaScript, but I actively try to broaden my programming horizons with other languages as well.
 Practicing full-stack development skills with PostgreSQL, ExpressJS, React and NodeJS (PERN-stack), to work on future projects and gain development experience.<br>
-Feel free to come and chat with me over at [statch](https://discord.gg/3e5fwpA) or [codebyte](https://discord.gg/gjfGKSs) on Discord!
+Feel free to come and chat with me over at [statch](https://discord.gg/3e5fwpA) on Discord!

 <details>